fredyshox/vxsh/README.md

 # VXSH - VXShell

-Implementation of simple shell made for System Architecture class.
+Implementation of simple shell made for Operating Systems course.
 Written in pure C.
 It demonstrates basics of how a shells work and inter-process communication, like: parsing, fork, exec, pipe, dup2 or wait.

 ## Functionality